sdias/win-10-virtual-desktop-enhancer/README.md

 - Extra customizable keyboard shortcuts to switch or move a window to a different desktop.
 - Custom wallpaper per virtual desktop (either a picture or a solid color).
 - Current desktop indicator in the tray area.
-- Custom desktop names
+- Custom desktop names.
-- Tooltips showing the desktop name when switching desktops
+- Tooltips showing the desktop name when switching desktops.

 Go to the ["Releases" page to download](https://github.com/sdias/win-10-virtual-desktop-enhancer/releases).